Danger-XD/Bit-roadmap-app/README.md

 # Bit-roadmap-app
-A MERN stack website for roadmaps
+A MERN stack website for roadmaps.

+### the .env file contents of server
+- PORT